 An Alternative To Posting Yourself

 We have a lot of clients who aren’t really interested in creating their own blog posts.
 However, occasionally they have something happen in their practice, or there is an upcoming event, that warrants a post.
 If that just happens once in a while (meaning once a month or so) then we’re happy to just do the post for you.
 There’s no additional charge for this, and we’ll create these kinds of posts in addition to the four each month that we normally do for you.
 All we ask is that you write the text and send it to us (either as an email, or as a Word document, etc.).
 If there is an associated image that you’d like us to use, send that along too.
 We’ll format your text, upload your image (or if you don’t provide an image, we’ll find one appropriate for the post), and post it.
 Just keep in mind that this really falls outside the scope of our monthly service… But we know it’s helpful for some of our clients.

 Your Facebook Wall & Facebook Notes

 Remember that your Facebook wall is also one of the VERY best places to post practice-specific information.
 When you have something to talk about, ask yourself if it’s more appropriate as a blog post or simply a wall post on Facebook.
 You can also create Facebook Notes that are kinda like “mini blog posts”.
 When you publish them, they are automatically posted to your wall too.
 Several of our clients like to use the Facebook Notes feature for mini-blogging.
 If you are a Facebook admin for your page, you’ll see that it’s easy to create a Note.

 Posting To Your Blog Is Extremely Simple

 Go to your site’s login page.
 You can do this by first typing in your blog’s URL, then adding “/wp-login.php” after the “.com”.
-You should see a screen that looks like this:

 If you do not know your Username and Password, simply make a request by emailing firstname.lastname@example.org.